 and sometimes even reverse the aging process.

-In a society that reveres youth, many people who age
+In societies that revere youth, many people who age

-grieve the loss of their younger bodies try to deny their physical
+grieve the loss of their younger bodies and try to deny their physical

-age.
-They may damage their credibility by wearing tight clothes more
+ages.
+They may damage their credibility by wearing clothes more

 appropriate for teenagers, searching for young friends or lovers or even